INTRODUCTION TO BIOTECHNOLOGY: A TEACHER’S COMPREHENSIVE GUIDE

 - Development of genetically modified (GM) crops

-- Increase in crop yield and nutrition
+- Increase in crop yield and nutritional content

 - Biopesticides and biofertilizers